Primordial perturbations and inflation in a holography inspired Gauss-Bonnet cosmology: Scalar spectral index and tensor to scalar ratio

-In Fig.\ \ref{fig1} the theoretical plot for a fixed initial value $h_{\rm i}= \sqrt2$ is superimposed on the observational constraints taken from the Planck Collaboration 2018 \cite{planck2018b}.
+In Fig.\ \ref{fig1} the theoretical plot for fixed initial value $h_{\rm i}= 1$ and $\eta=0.5$ is superimposed on the observational constraints taken from the Planck Collaboration 2018 \cite{planck2018b}.
 The parameter $\omega$ is allowed to vary so that the e-fold number $N$ varies in the range $50\leq N \leq 90$.
-At the central point we have $N=62$, $n_{\rm S}=0.965$, and $r= 0.00531$, in excellent agreement with observations.
+The central point where the lines $N=50$ and $N=90$ cross corresponds to $n_{\rm S}=0.965$ and $r= 0.0205$, in excellent agreement with observations.
+Similarly, the theoretical plot for varying slip parameter $\eta$ in the range $0.2\leq \eta \leq 0.7$ is presented in Fig.\ \ref{fig2}.
+In this plot, the e-fold number $N=75$ and initial $h_{\rm i}= 1$ are kept fixed.
+Both figures demonstrate that there exist a reasonable set of parameters for which the theoretical prediction is in good agreement with observations.